Intro

 Since the connection doesn’t return anything of value we can simply ignore the

-return value from the react
+return value from the react call.

 Now we can keep reading messages from the connection until it either blocks or error out.